CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-12/dump-restore/20-pg-dump.md

 A plaintext dump of large databases typically wouldn't be very useful.
 To make up for this, the `pg_dump` command can be used to create a custom, binary dump format that can be compressed and filtered.
-It also allows parallalism for both dumping and restoring to greatly increase speed.
+It also allows parallelism for both dumping and restoring to greatly increase speed.
 Again, we will be sending this dump to the training user's home directory.

 ```
 pg_dump -Fc -f /home/training/training.pgr -v training